partiql/partiql-lang-kotlin/docs/wiki/v1/ErrorHandling.md

 import java.lang.annotation.Native;

-class AbortWhenAlwaysMissing extends ErrorListener {
+class AbortWhenAlwaysMissing extends PErrorListener {
     // This is to be used to halt my application after the component finishes execution boolean hasErrors = false;

     @Override
-    void error(@NotNull Error error) throws ErrorListenerException {
+    void error(@NotNull PError error) throws PErrorListenerException {
         System.out.println("e: " + getErrorMessage(error));
         hasErrors = true;
     }

     @Override
-    void warning(@NotNull Error error) throws ErrorListenerException {
+    void warning(@NotNull PError error) throws PErrorListenerException {
         if (error.getCode() == Error.ALWAYS_MISSING) {
-            Exception cause = new IllegalStateException("This system does not allow for expressions that always return missing!");
+            throw new PErrorListenerException("This system does not allow for expressions that always return missing!");
-            throw new ErrorListenerException(cause);
         }
         println("w: " + getErrorMessage(error));
     }

-    private fun getErrorMessage(@NotNull Error error) {
+    private fun getErrorMessage(@NotNull PError error) {
         // Internal implementation details
     }
 }
 ```

-**NOTE**: If you throw an exception that is not an `ErrorListenerException`, the component that contains your registered
+**NOTE**: If you throw an exception that is not an `PErrorListenerException`, the component that contains your registered
 `ErrorListener` will catch the exception and send an error to your `ErrorListener` with a code of
 `Error.INTERNAL_ERROR`.
 This will lead to a duplication of errors (which can be a bad experience for your
 customers).